Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/ctooltipctrl-class.md

 ### <a name="remarks"></a>Poznámky

-Je nutné volat `Create` po konstrukci objektu.
+Je nutné zavolat `Create` po sestavení objektu.

 ### <a name="example"></a>Příklad